kathleenjo/example1/documentation/06-Data-Sheet.md

 ## Other Features
 1. **User button** – Labeled SW3 on the PCB, and accessible from the exterior of the DevEdge enclosure.
 Pressing it drives Pearl Gecko port PB13 (configured as an input) low.<br><br>
 2. **Reset button** – Labeled SW1 on the PCB, not accessible from the exterior of the enclosure.
-Pressing it will reset the Pearl Gecko microprocessor.
+Pressing it will reset the Pearl Gecko microprocessor.<br><br>
 3. There is a nano-SIM socket on the board (labeled J2).
-A properly provisioned SIM is used by the cellular modem IC to connect to and transfer data with a cellular network.
+A properly provisioned SIM is used by the cellular modem IC to connect to and transfer data with a cellular network.<br><br>
 4. **2-pin header J6** – Placing a shunt (shorting block) across pins 1 and 2 of this header, and resetting the Pearl Gecko microprocessor, will invoke a boot loader program in the micro’s onboard Flash memory.
-This will allow firmware images to be downloaded to the micro without using the ARM SWD (Serial Wire Debug) or JTAG (Joint Test Action Group) debug interfaces.
+This will allow firmware images to be downloaded to the micro without using the ARM SWD (Serial Wire Debug) or JTAG (Joint Test Action Group) debug interfaces.<br><br>
 5. **Spare GPIO pins on the Pearl Gecko** – There are four unassigned GPIO (General Purpose Input/Output) port pins on the Pearl Gecko: PB7, PF9, PF11, and PK2.
 These pins, a 1.85V supply rail and ground, are routed to a set of 1.5mm test point pads on the bottom side of the PCB.
 They are located along one edge of the board and are labeled with the port name.<br>**ALSO NOTE:** <ul><li>There is an additional test point in this group, labeled PB6, that is not connected to anything with the default configuration of the board.</li> <li>There was no room on the board to mount a pin header for these signals, so wires must be soldered to the board to access them.</li> <li>There is no ESD protection on these pads, so industry standard anti-static measures should be used when connecting external circuitry.</li></ul>